twosigma/marbles/README.md

 # marbles

-`marbles` is a small `unittest` extension by [Jane Adams](mailto:jane@twosigma.com) and [Leif Walsh](mailto:leif@twosigma.com) that allows test authors to provide additional information to test consumers on test failure.
+`marbles` is a Python `unittest` extension by [Jane Adams](mailto:jane@twosigma.com) and [Leif Walsh](mailto:leif@twosigma.com) that allows test authors to write richer tests that expose more information to test consumers on test failure.
+These information-rich tests help test consumers respond to failures without having to dig into the test code.

-## Background

-Two Sigma needs to make assertions about different resources, e.g., directories, files, pandas DataFrames, etc. These are generally referred to as "sanity checks".
-Python's builtin `unittest` package is a natural framework for expressing these assertions.
-That being said, testing functionality (which is what `unittest` is designed to do) is different than testing data.
-If an assertion about a piece of functionality fails, you go inspect the code that defines that functionality.
-If an assertion about data fails, it's usually not as obvious what you should do.
-It's also not usually as obvious how data should function, i.e., what data failure even looks like.
-This is where marbles comes in:

-1. expose relevant, actionable information when tests fail
-2. improve and codify knowledge, understanding, and expectations of data

-By requiring that test authors better understand and codify the ways in which data can fail, marbles helps catch more data failures; by requiring test authors to provide instructions on how to mitigate those failures, marbles helps more people productively respond to those failures.

 # Installing

+The `marbles` namespace package contains two packages: `marbles.core` and `marbles.mixins`. `marbles.core` provides test cases that expose more information on test failure. `marbles.mixins` provides a set of semantically-rich assertions for use in both `marbles` and Python `unittest` tests.
+You can install the `marbles` package as a whole or install each subpackage individually.

 You can install `marbles` directly with `setup.py` or using `pip`: